andy4thehuynh/andy4thehuynh.github.io/content/post/memoization.md

 description = "Memoization - in lamen terms"
 +++

-Ruby has a memoizing operator, `||=`.
+Ruby has a memoization operator, `||=`.
 In a nutshell, we use it for caching the result of a method to avoid querying it over and over.
 Our application can function faster as a result!
 There's a particular use case to keep in mind.

-Let's say you need to find an account and get their credit card.
-It's common to query and check if your resource (account), is present.
-We're prudent so we don't run across a `NoMethodError` on NilClass, a nil account.
+Let's say you're finding an account and want their credit card.
+It's common to query and check if your resource (account), is present first.
+We're being prudent so we don't encounter a `NoMethodError` on NilClass, a nil account.

 ``` ruby
 class Account